ricardocasares/gulp-atoms/README.md

 ## Contribution

-Feel free to submit an issue to the project, and pull-requests are very welcome.
+Feel free to submit an issue to the project, and pull-requests are welcome.